Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks

-The model attends the demands $\demand$ of each slice of every gNB, so the RAN configurations are defined for each gNB-slice pair $i,j$.
-First, a virtual configuration option $\VC$ is selected among $\mK$ options.
-Based on this configuration, RAN units are allocated in PPs nodes $\vPP$, with the allocation distributed among the $\CU, \DU$ and $\RU$ binary variables.
-Additionally, a node $\vPP$ can host RAN units of different pair of gNB-slices $i,j$ with no distinction of virtual configuration.
-For instance, a node $\vPP$ can support the DU of gNB-slice $a,embb$ with VC 1, while also serving CU-DU of pair $b,mmtc$ with VC 5.
-On the other hand, the nodes $\vRU$ serve only one gNB $i$ and their three slices.
+The model considers the demand $\demand$ associated with each slice of every gNB, such that the RAN configurations are defined for each gNB-slice pair $(i,j)$.
+Initially, a VC Option $\VC$ is selected from the set $\mK$.
+Based on the selected configuration, the corresponding RAN units are allocated to PP nodes in $\mVP$, with the allocation represented by the binary variables $\CU$, $\DU$, and $\RU$.
+A PP node $\vPP$ may simultaneously host RAN units associated with different gNB-slice pairs $(i,j)$, independently of the selected VC Option.
+For example, a node $\vPP$ may support the DU associated with slice $embb$ of gNB $a$ under VC 1, while concurrently hosting the CU-DU functions of pair $(b,mmtc)$ under VC 5.
+In contrast, nodes in $\vRU$ are restricted to serving only a single gNB $i$ and its corresponding three slices.

-The computing utilization of each RAN unit is calculated with the function $\funPrc$, which considers the demand $\demand$, the selected VC $k$, and the RAN unit $\unitt = \{RU,DU,CU\}$.
-Based on this information, the function aggregates the computing load of the RAN functions assigned to that unit.
-Then, the total computing load on each node must respect its total processing capacity $CPP_{v'}$, with the CU placement confined to nodes directly connected to the 5GC, as a modeling constraint.
+The computational utilization associated with each RAN unit is determined by the function $\funPrc$, which considers the demand $\demand$, the selected VC Option $k$, and the RAN unit type $\unitt \in {RU,DU,CU}$.
+Based on these parameters, the function aggregates the computational load generated by the RAN functions assigned to each unit.
+Consequently, the total processing load allocated to a node must not exceed its available processing capacity $CPP_{v'}$.

-Also, a path option $z$ is selected for both MH and FH segments, their sources and destinations nodes are defined by the variables $\CD$ and $\DR$, respectively.
-These nodes correspond to the placement of CU, DU and RU units.
-The shortest paths for $z$ are then computed using Dijkstra's algorithm, with the RAN units as the source and destination.
-The paths consists of edges $e \in \mathcal{E}$ and they represent a dark fiber link through which the flow of one or more gNB-slice pairs can transmit XH traffic, as long as their transmission capacity is respected $C_e$.
-Let the variables $\Pe{MH}$ and $\Pe{FH}$ tell whether gNB-slice transmits MH or FH flow through the edge $e$.
-The function $\funTr$ estimates the XH load based on the FS(s) of the VC $k$ and the demand of the specific gNB-slice.
+Furthermore, a path option $z$ is selected for both the MH and FH segments, whose source and destination nodes are defined by the variables $\CD$ and $\DR$, respectively.
+These nodes correspond to the placement of the CU, DU, and RU units.
+The shortest paths associated with each option $z$ are computed using Dijkstra’s algorithm, considering the corresponding RAN units as source and destination nodes.
+The resulting paths are composed of edges $e \in \mathcal{E}$ and represent fiber links through which one or more gNB-slice pairs may transmit XH traffic, provided that the link transmission capacity $C_e$ is respected.
+The binary variables $\Pe{MH}$ and $\Pe{FH}$ indicate whether a gNB-slice pair transmits MH or FH traffic through edge $e$, respectively.
+The function $\funTr$ estimates the XH traffic load according to the selected functional split(s) associated with VC $k$ and the demand of the corresponding gNB-slice pair.